Contact Us

 You can check your skin elasticity by doing what’s called the “pinch test”: Using your pointer finger and thumb, pinch a bit of your abdominal skin (in the area where you’d like to see improvement).
 Hold the skin and then let it go.
 If the skin readily bounces back to its original state, you have good skin elasticity.
 If it droops down and does not bounce back, you have skin laxity, or a loss of elasticity and firmness.

-1. You are physically uncomfortable because of excess abdominal skin.
+You are physically uncomfortable because of excess abdominal skin.

 Is loose skin on your abdomen causing you discomfort while exercising or at any time during the day?
 Do you have to drastically modify your wardrobe to find clothes that won’t chafe or cause rashes against your skin?
 These are signs that a tummy tuck could be beneficial.

-Whether you’re a man or woman, do you avoid dating, going to the beach, wearing certain clothes, or being intimate with your partner because of the excess skin on your abdomen?
+Whether you’re a man or woman, do you avoid dating, going to the beach, wearing certain clothes, or being intimate with your partner because of the pain of excess skin on your abdomen?
 If so, this is a clear sign that an improvement in this area could provide massive benefits for your quality of life.

-Do I Need a Tummy Tuck or Lipo?
+Do i need a tummy tuck or liposuctionTummy Tuck or Lipo?

 What Is Liposuction?

-Now, do I need a tummy tuck or should I get lipo?
+Tummy tuck or should I get lipo?

 For most patients, deciding between a tummy tuck and liposuction is as easy as deciding whether excess abdominal skin or excess abdominal fat is your worst point of concern.
-For excess skin, you need a tummy tuck.
+For excess skin, you get a tummy tuck.
 For excess fat, you need liposuction.

 Do keep in mind that you can get a tummy tuck and liposuction at the same time too — as long as both loose skin and deposits of excess fat are issues for you.

-Should I Get a Tummy Tuck Quiz: Questions to Ask Before Committing to Surgery
+Questions to Ask Before Committing to Surgery

 If you’re still on the fence about getting a tummy tuck, ask yourself these questions before scheduling your surgery date.